renzon/gaeforms/README.md

 Property used to define Brazilian personal document identifier.
 It inherits from String and validate the field as an Cpf using CpfField.

+## Cnpj

+Property used to define Brazilian companies by the Secretariat of the Federal Revenue of Brazil.
+It inherits from String and validate the field as an Cnpj using CnpjField.

 #Extending Fields - Implementing a field for Brazilian postal code

 With these properties and fields it is possible enhance your system validation.
 Besides that there are cases in which you would like create your own custom fields.
 Let's see how to do it!